-Co-Chair & Outreach Coordinator
+Co-Chair & Operations Director

 Trisha Etringer is an enrolled member of the Ho-Chunk Nation who grew up in Elk Run Heights, IA and currently resides in Sioux City, IA.
 Trisha recently graduated from the University of Northern Iowa with her BA in Psychology and minor in Mental Health.
 Her goal is to obtain an M.D. with an emphasis on Adolescent Psychiatry.
 The long-term goal is to work within Indigenous communities who suffer from high rates of suicide, alcoholism, depression, and historical trauma.

 Trisha possesses an array of skills such as videography, photography, and drone operating skills.
 Trisha is a single mother of four children.
 She hopes to raise awareness about various issues that parallel with other indigenous communities such as #MMIR, extractive fossil fuel projects, and addiction.

 Jessica Engelking is Anishinaabe; her mother an enrolled member of the White Earth Band of Ojibwe.
 She has a bachelor’s degree in Philosophy from the University of Minnesota, Morris; where she made us of the university’s American Indian Tuition Waiver.
 As an undergraduate, she was active in environmental and social justice organizations.
 Jessica received her master’s degree in Philosophy from the University of Iowa.
 Her research interests included the philosophy of fiction, metaphysics, and logic.
 While in Iowa, she became involved in the efforts to protect the land and water.
 She continues to work with Indigenous I.O.W.A. from her residence in Minnesota.

 Lance Foster, Iowa